transcom/mymove-docs/docs/backend/testing/running-server-tests-inside-a-transaction.md

 **Done!
 The package is now setup for faster tests.
 Thank you.**

+## Troubleshooting

+### My tests started failing after making these changes

+If you use `Suite.Run`:

+* This could be because each subtest is sharing DB setup.
+Check that you have extracted **all the shared db setup** into a separate function, and call that function at the beginning of each subtest.

+    Look at the diff of `pkg/handlers/ghcapi/orders_test.go` in [this example](https://github.com/transcom/mymove/pull/6650/commits/3baaff02ffa8ca745ffb9c75422a1598180635ec#diff-7ed9d49b328573d1e4b4c17ef8455b68ba22cedf910612f033634107ba60688a).

+* If the shared setup was already in a separate function, it could just be a matter of calling the setup function at the beginning of each subtest.
+[Here's an example](https://github.com/transcom/mymove/pull/6650/commits/dc6d5805a104d10463a7fd5382d43a598b6626a8).

+* If you've properly extracted the DB setup, it's possible a subtest was depending on the previous subtest.
+This is not a good pattern, try to unwind that dependency.
+Each test should pass in isolation from each other.

+* Remove any calls to `suite.TruncateAll()` in the tests.
+Here's an example of [how the models tests were converted to use transactions](https://github.com/transcom/mymove/pull/6650/commits/3378f4c932d35f1cce58888d3a4f617af53df2d1).
+* Replace `suite.T().Fatalf` with `suite.Fail`

+### I can't extract the db setup into a function, should I undo everything?

+Sometimes, it's too much of refactor to pull out all the setup and figure out how tests depend on each other.
+This is not a great situation, and this is a reason why tests shouldn't depend on each other.

+However, if you still want to keep some of the transactional performance benefits, you can use an alternate `Run` function called `RunWithRollback`.
+This is a **less ideal pattern** for the following reasons:

+* It doesn't actually use the newer txdb transactions
+* You cannot use this if the underlying code under test uses transactions.
+* If someone later changes the underlying code to use transactions, they will have to do the work to fully switch to `suite.Run`, the preferred pattern.
+This creates a deterrent to using transactions in the codebase, and we don't want to deter that.
+* It doesn't rollback each subtest, it only rolls back after each test, so tests can still depend on each other.

+However **if you absolutely must** use `RunWithRollback`, the process is easy.
+Just change the `suite.Run` calls to `suite.RunWithRollback`.

 ## Background

 In June 2021, we introduced the [go-txdb](https://github.com/DATA-DOG/go-txdb) tool to allow us to run tests within a transaction, and then roll back the transaction after the test.
 This allows each test to start with a clean DB state, and is much faster than truncating the DB, which is how we've been resetting the DB all this time.
 Here is the PR that introduced transactions in tests: <https://github.com/transcom/mymove/pull/6650>